gobwas/influent/README.md

 Creates `influent.DecoratorClient` instance, with `influent.HttpClient` inside.
 This method makes `client.ping()`, to sure that connection is OK.

-The `config` should have structure like:
+The `config` should have structure like this:

 ```js
 {